 What does kindness have to do with confidence?
 Everything.
 How we treat other people is a reflection of how we really feel about ourselves.
 If you want to feel more confident and like yourself more, treat others better.

 If you’re struggling with issues surrounding your confidence, body image or self-esteem, you’re not alone.
-Get help from our community now.
+Get help from the internet’s safe space now.